 (scissors, more masks, probiotics, nail clippers, and tweezers).

-I kept wondering how I could make these moments last longer.
+How could I make these moments last longer?

-Back at home, she resumed packing upstairs while I prepared her farewell feast downstairs.
+She resumed packing upstairs while I prepared her farewell feast downstairs at home.

 I decorated the dining room with flags from Brazil and New Hampshire.